top of page

 He didn't say stay and convince them, or debate with them.
 He said leave!

-The More Truth People Hear and Reject, the Deeper their Hell Becomes
+3. The More Truth People Reject, the Deeper Their Hell Becomes

 Why did Jesus say not to argue with people, and just leave?
 Because even when people reject Him, He still loves them enough and cares enough to avoid deepening their hell!!
-When non-Christians (or today's churchgoers) argue with one of us, truly filled with the Holy Spirit, the more truths they hear from us and reject, the deeper their hell becomes (many blows):
+When non-Christians (or today's churchgoers) argue with believers who are sharing the truth of Scripture, the more truths they hear from us and reject, the deeper their hell becomes ("many blows"):

 Luke‬ ‭12:47-48 Jesus said: